nubenetes/awesome-kubernetes/docs/kubernetes-tutorials.md

 * [javarevisited.blogspot.com: Top 5 Free Courses to Learn Kubernetes for Developers and DevOps Engineers](https://javarevisited.blogspot.com/2019/01/top-5-free-kubernetes-courses-for-DevOps-Engineer.html)
 * [kodekloud.com](https://kodekloud.com)
 * [training.linuxfoundation.org: Introduction to Kubernetes (LFS158x)](https://training.linuxfoundation.org/training/introduction-to-kubernetes/) Want to learn Kubernetes?
 Get an in-depth primer on this powerful system for managing containerized applications in this free course.
+* [civo.com/academy 🌟🌟🌟](https://www.civo.com/academy) Learn Kubernetes with Civo Academy.
+Learn everything you need to know to get started with Kubernetes.
+Learn Kubernetes for free.
+We’ve created over 50 video guides and tutorials that will help you navigate Kubernetes: from understanding the basic need for and function of containers, to launching and scaling your first clusters.

 ## K8s Diagrams
 - [==cloudogu/k8s-diagrams==](https://github.com/cloudogu/k8s-diagrams) A collection of diagrams explaining kubernetes by cloudogu, written in [PlantUML](https://twitter.com/PlantUML).